Come and relax in the Japanese Tea Garden in San Francisco!

 During the war, anti-Japanese sentiment led to the Hagiwara family being interned and the garden was renamed the Oriental Tea Garden.
 The garden went into a decline and many artifacts were stolen.
 After the war, the garden got its original name back and the street was named after Mr. Hagiwara.

-For the past fifteen years, the Japanese Tea Garden concession had been under other management, but in the summer of 2009, the garden returned to Japanese hands.
+For the previous fifteen years, the Japanese Tea Garden concession had been under other management, but in the summer of 2009, the garden returned to Japanese hands.
 Most of the servers in the Tea House are now Japanese (or Japanese-American).

 There was an article in the San Francisco Chronicle about the controversy surrounding the change.